Skip to Content

 The Elementary and Secondary Education Act (ESEA) encourages state and local educational agencies to prioritize evidence-based decisions on the use of educational technologies (edtech) in schools.
 Educational leaders charged with making edtech decisions on behalf of school districts have expressed the need for support in using evidence to inform edtech adoption decisions in schools.

-OET has developed an EdTech Evidence Toolkit as a resource to support educational leaders with using evidence to inform the selection of edtech in schools.
-The following resources offer “how-to” guidance and suggestions for ways educational leaders can build their school district’s evidence base and support professional development.
+The following toolkit resources offer “how-to” guidance and suggestions for ways educational leaders can build their school district’s evidence base and support professional development.

 NEW!!
 EdTech Evidence Toolkit

-The EdTech Evidence Toolkit includes four Evidence One-Pager and Blog Series and offers educational leaders support in using evidence to inform edtech adoption decisions in schools by providing:
+Each one-pager provides background knowledge for each tier of evidence and offers educational leaders support in using evidence to inform edtech adoption decisions in schools by providing:

 • introductory evidence-building activities for four tiers of evidence, as outlined in ESEA